TheKingAde/alx-low_level_programming/0x01-variables_if_else_while/README.md

-3rd programme -  prints the alphabet in lowercase, followed by a new line 4th programme -  prints the alphabet in lowercase, and then in uppercase, followed by a new line 5th programme -  prints the alphabet in lowercase, followed by a new line(Prints all the letters except q and e) 6th programme - prints all single digit numbers of base 10 starting from 0, followed by a new line
+3rd programme -  prints the alphabet in lowercase, followed by a new line 4th programme -  prints the alphabet in lowercase, and then in uppercase, followed by a new line 5th programme -  prints the alphabet in lowercase, followed by a new line(Prints all the letters except q and e) 6th programme - prints all single digit numbers of base 10 starting from 0, followed by a new line(using printf) 7th programme - prints all single digit numbers of base 10 starting from 0, followed by a new line(using putchar)